JesseHantula/JokerPoker/documentation/architecture.md

         User->>+Game: Select cards to hold
         Game->>+Poker: Set held cards and deal new cards Poker->>+Game: Show the new hand
-        Game-->>-User: Show the new hand of cards Game->>+Poker: Determine winner of the game
+        Game->>+Poker: Determine winner of the game
         Poker-->>-Game: Display winner of the game
-        Game->>+Poker: Reset game for new play
-        Poker-->>-Game: Game reset for new play
-        User->>+Game: Click 'Start' button to play again deactivate Poker
+        Game-->>-User: Show the new hand of cards and results of the game User->>+Game: Click 'Start' button to play again deactivate Poker
         deactivate Game